 Biography of Harold Pinter

-Harold Pinter was a Nobel Prize–winning British playwright, director, actor and screenwriter.
+Harold Pinter was a Nobel Prize–winning British playwright, director, actor, and screenwriter.
 He is one of the most renowned dramatists of the 20th century, esteemed for his inventiveness, originality, and formal innovation.

 Pinter also wrote plays in the 1970s, including Old Times (1970), No Man's Land (1975), and Betrayal (1978).
 In the 1980s-2000s, Pinter continued to compose plays but also tried his hand at poetry, screenwriting, and directing.
-He explained that he wanted to look at politics at the end of his life, and he remarked that his twenty-nine plays were enough.
+He explained that he wanted to look toward politics at the end of his life, and he remarked that his 29 plays were enough.
 In 2005, he was awarded the Nobel Prize in Literature.

 Study Guides on Works by Harold Pinter